-Teaching Scheme Examination Sche me
+Teaching S Scheme Examination Schen ne

-Lectures 2 Hrs/week CT1 -
+Lectures 2 Hrs/week MSE -

-Tutorial CT2 -
+Tutorial ISE -

-Total Audit ТА -
+Total Audit ESE -

 Credits

-ESE -

-Duration of ESE:

-Course Outcome (CO): After completion of course, students would be able to:
+Course Outcome (CO): After completion of course, students will be able to:

-- 1 Understand pedagogical practices are being used by teachers in formal and informal classrooms in developing countries. - 2 Understand the evidence on the effectiveness of these pedagogical practices, in what conditions, and with what population of learners. - 3 Understand how can teacher education (curriculum and practicum) and the school curriculum and guidance materials best support effective pedagogy.
+- 1 Appraise pedagogical practices are being used by teachers in formal and informal classroomsin developing countries. - 2 Illustrate the evidence on the effectiveness of these pedagogical practices, in what conditions, and with what population of learners. - 3 Interpret how can teacher education (curriculum and practicum) and the school curriculum and guidance materials best support effective pedagogy.

-Hours Unit 1 Introduction and Methodology: Aims and rationale, Policy background, Conceptual framework and Terminology, Theories of learning, Curriculum, Teacher education.
-Conceptual framework, Research questions., Overview of methodology and Searching (04) Unit 2 Thematic overview: Pedagogical practices are being used by teachers in formal and informal classrooms in developing countries.
-Curriculum, Teacher education (02) Unit 3 Evidence on the effectiveness of pedagogical practices Methodology for the in depth stage: quality assessment of included studies, How can teacher education (curriculum and practicum) and the school curriculum and guidance materials best support effective pedagogy (04) Unit 4 Theory of change: Strength and nature of the body of evidence for effective pedagogical practices, Pedagogic theory and pedagogical approaches, Teachers' attitudes and beliefs and Pedagogic strategies (02) Unit 5 Professional development: alignment with classroom practices and follow-up support, Peer support, Support from the head teacher and the community, Curriculum and assessment, Barriers to learning: limited resources and large class sizes (04) Unit 6 Research gaps and future directions: Research design, Contexts, Pedagogy, Teacher education, Curriculum and assessment, Dissemination and research impact (02)
+- Hours Unit 1 Introduction and Methodology: Aims and rationale, Policy background, Conceptual framework and Terminology, Theories of learning, Curriculum, Teacher education.
+(04)Conceptual framework, Research questions., Overview of methodology and Searching Unit 2 Thematic overview: Pedagogical practices are being used by teachers in formal and informal classrooms in developing countries.
+(02)Curriculum.
+Teacher education Unit 3 Evidence on the effectiveness of pedagogical practices Methodology for the in depth stage: quality assessment of included studies, How can teacher education (curriculum and practicum) and the school curriculum and guidance materials best support effective pedagogy (04)Unit 4 Theory of change: Strength and nature of the body of evidence for effective pedagogical practices, Pedagogic theory and pedagogical approaches, Teachers' (02)attitudes and beliefs and Pedagogic strategies Unit 5 Professional development: alignment with classroom practices and follow-up support, Peer support, Support from the head teacher and the community, Curriculum and assessment, Barriers to learning: limited resources and large class sizes (04)Unit 6 Research gaps and future directions: - Research design, Contexts, Pedagogy, Teacher education, Curriculum and assessment, Dissemination and research impact